bingyangchen/KM-software/System Design/System Design 101.md

 - Sticky round-robin

     This is an improvement of the round-robin algorithm.
-If Alice’s first request goes to service A, the following requests go to service A as well.
+If Alice's first request goes to service A, the following requests go to service A as well.

 - Weighted round-robin